mahdimk/Getting-and-Cleaning-Data/CodeBook.md

 test data: X_test y_test subject_test
 for information regarding the meaning of each text file please refer to the readme file in the original zipped file.

-Next, for each variable train and test data are appended to get the complete dataset.
+Next, for each variable (X, Y and Subject) test data is appended to train data to get the complete dataset.

 After that, each variable is labeled for sanity purposes.
 For Y and Subject a generic name is used.
 For X variables the names can be read from features.txt file